2020–21 Tampa Bay Lightning season: October

-Around the same time Lightning re-signed defenseman Luke Schenn to a one-year contract extension.
-Scheen appeared in 25 regular season games and 11 playoff games during the Lightning's championship run.
-Schenn's contract will count only $800k against the salary cap.
+Around the same time, the Lightning re-signed defenseman Luke Schenn to a one-year contract extension.
+Scheen appeared in 25 regular season games and 11 playoff games during the Lightning's championship run the prior season.
+Schenn's contract counted for $800,000 against the salary cap.

 The Lightning also made a series of depth signings that day.
 The Lightning signed defenseman Andreas Borgman and goaltender and Christopher Gibson.
 The Lightning also re-signed Spencer Martin to a one-year contract extension.
-Martin had spent the previous season with the Lightning's AHL affiliate the Syracuse Crunch.
-Borgman played in 53 games this past season for the San Antonio Rampage.
-Gibson appeared in net in 25 games for the Bridgeport Sound Tigers this past season.
+Martin had spent the previous season with the Syracuse Crunch in the AHL.
+Borgman played in 53 games this past season for the AHL's San Antonio Rampage.
+Gibson appeared in net in 25 games for the AHL's Bridgeport Sound Tigers during the prior season.

 On October 12, 2020, the Lightning announced the re-signing of defensemen prospect Ben Thomas.
-Thomas has been with the Syracuse Crunch for the past 4-seasons where he has appeared in over 200 career games.
-Thomas was originally drafted by Lightning in the 4th-round of the 2014 NHL Entry Draft.
+Thomas had been playing for the Syracuse Crunch for the past four seasons, during which time he appeared in over 200 career games.
+Thomas was originally drafted by Lightning in the fourth round of the 2014 NHL entry draft.

 On October 14, 2020, the Lightning announced that it had re-signed forward prospect Ross Colton.
-Colton had spent the last 2-years playing in the AHL for the Syracuse Crunch.
-Colton was drafted by the Lightning in the 4th-round of the 2016 NHL Entry Draft.
+Colton had spent the last two years playing for the AHL's Syracuse Crunch.
+Colton was drafted by the Lightning in the fourth round of the 2016 NHL entry draft.

 On October 23, 2020, it was announced that assistant coach Todd Richards was leaving the Lightning to take an assistant coaching job with the Nashville Predators.
 Richards spent the past four seasons with the Lightning and helped the team capture its second Stanley Cup.

 November

 On November 25, 2020, the Lightning announced the re-signing of defenseman Mikhail Sergachev to a three-year contract extension.
-The contract carries a $4.8 million cap hit.
-Since coming over to the Lightning via trade, Sergachev has produced three straight seasons of 30+ points and helped the franchise to its second Stanley Cup.
+The contract carried a $4.8 million cap hit.
+Since coming over to the Lightning via trade, Sergachev produced three straight seasons of more than 30 points and helped the franchise to its second Stanley Cup.